HALLGames/DynamiPong/README.md

 ### Creating a new level
 - Create a new branch for your level
-- Duplicate the scene "Level1" (in Assets/Scenes) and rename it with your level name (Duplicate Shortcut: ctrl-d).
+- Duplicate the scene "Level1" (in Assets/Scenes/Levels) and rename it with your level name (Duplicate Shortcut: ctrl-d).
-- Duplicate the folder Level1 in Assets/Scripts for your scripts and rename it with your level name (Duplicate Shortcut: ctrl-d).
-  - In all of the new scripts, change to namespace to your level name.
+- In Assets/Scripts, create a new folder it with your level name.
-  - Relink all scripts in your project to the new scripts.
+- Create 5 new scripts for Ball, Paddle, GameManager, LevelCanvas and Goal
+  - They should all follow the following name scheme: LevelNameBall, LevelNamePaddle, etc.
+  - Ex.
+A level called Level2 will have: Level2Ball, Level2Paddle, Level2Goal, etc.
+- Open each script in Visual Studio.
+Change each of them to extend their respective behaviour instead of MonoBehaviour.
+  - Ex.
+In Level2Ball.cs, ```Level2Ball : BallBehaviour```.
+In Level2Paddle.cs, ```Level2Paddle : PaddleBehaviour```
+- In your level scene, go through every game object and replace the scripts with the new ones that your made.
+- Your scene should now be able to run with the base behaviours.
+- Whenever you want custom logic, open your script and override what you want to modify.
+  - If you want to maintain base behaviour, add base.MethodName() to your method.
+  - The Update() and Start() methods cannot be overridden, so use the "new" keyword instead, then call the base.
+    ```
+    new void Update()
+    {
+      base.Update();

+      // Your logic here
+    }
+    ```
-- Any new Sprites, Materials, Resources, Prefabs, etc. should be put in a new folder with your level name under the respective folder in Assets.
+- Any new Scripts, Sprites, Materials, Resources, Prefabs, etc. should be put in a new folder with your level name under the respective folder in Assets.
-  - ex.
+  - Ex.
 Sprites for a level called "Level2" should be put in the folder Assets/Sprites/Level2
   - If you want to have slightly altered common assets, copy them to the new folder.
 - In build settings, add the Connection and Lobby scenes if they are not already there, then add your level scene to the "Scenes to Build" list.
 - In the Connection scene, open the game object named "Network", then open the NetworkingManager component.